 Graphic: RFDS Mobile Dental Service

-A new study has revealed the Royal Flying Doctor Service (RFDS) Dental Service produced more than $15 million of economic and social benefits for Queensland patients between 2013 and 2019.
+A new study has revealed the RFDS Dental Service produced more than $15 million of economic and social benefits for Queensland patients between 2013 and 2019, reconfirming the immense value of the RFDS Dental Service to the community and broader health system.

-During this time, the service provided 76,637 treatments to patients living in 24 rural and remote communities across the State.
+From 2013 to 2019, the service provided 76,637 treatments to patients living in 24 rural and remote communities across the state.

-RFDS (Queensland Section) Chief Executive Officer Meredith Staib said the study reconfirmed the immense value of the RFDS Dental Service to both the community and the broader health system.
+RFDS (Queensland Section) Chief Executive Officer (CEO) Meredith Staib said the study reconfirmed the immense value of the RFDS Dental Service to the community and broader health system.

 “The RFDS Dental Service was established in 2013 to bridge the gap for those areas with limited or no access to dental services.